Maneuver Labor Market Challenges with Intelligent Software

-As part of Solutions Review’s Premium Content Series—a collection of contributed columns written by industry experts in maturing software categories—Ali Jani, the chief product officer at Acumatica, explains how intelligent software solutions can help companies maneuver through recent challenges in the labor market.
+As part of Solutions Review’s Contributed Content Series—a collection of articles written by industry thought leaders in maturing software categories—Ali Jani, the chief product officer at Acumatica, explains how intelligent software solutions can help companies maneuver through recent challenges in the labor market.

 Approximately 47 million people quit their jobs last year, resulting in a severe staffing shortage for businesses across industries.
 Recent data shows that we have 11.4 million job openings in the U.S.—but only 6 million unemployed workers.
 At the same time, cost-cutting measures are spreading in some industries, which has led to layoffs and hiring freezes.
 Today’s complex labor market has left business leaders searching for ways to streamline and automate processes that don’t require extra staff.